Warning: sense of humour required… this project is definitely very SILLY!

 Yes, toast tower connectors are one of the dumbest things I’ve ever made… but you know what?
 Kids love it!

 So, never dismiss a silly idea… if it puts a smile on someone’s face that’s justification enough.

 Step by step guide

-Here’s how to make your own ‘toast stackers’, time to get silly!!
+Here’s how to make your own ‘toast connectors’, time to get silly!

-Cut some thin but stiff wire (jewellery wire or a straightened paper clip) into 60mm lengths (1).
+STEP 1: Cut some thin but stiff wire (jewellery wire or a straightened paper clip) into 60mm lengths using wire cutters.

-Feed thin sausages of FIMO (a polymer modelling clay) through the holes of some coloured wooden beads (2).
-Remove any excess FIMO, leaving the holes in the beads completely filled (3).
+STEP 2: Feed thin sausages of FIMO (a polymer modelling clay) through the holes of some coloured wooden beads.

 - Colourful beads

 - Wire cutters or pliers with a cutter